Lumaverseaigroup/Lumaverse-manifesto/CONTRIBUTING.md

-# Contribution Policy – Lumaverse AI Group
+Contribution Policy – Lumaverse AI Group

-🚫 **This repository is NOT open for public contributions.**
+This repository is NOT open for public contributions.**

 All technologies, concepts, and systems published here are **proprietary** and developed under the internal guidance of **Lumaverse AI Group Ltd** and its founder **Alan Koval**.

 ---

-## 🧭 Our Vision
+Our Vision

 Lumaverse AI is not just another tech company.
 We are building the **digital safety net of the 21st century** — AI systems that protect lives, preserve memory, and elevate human dignity.

 We believe in:

-- 🚀 Vision over volume
+- Vision over volume
-- 🔍 Depth over noise
+- Depth over noise
-- 🤝 Meaningful partnerships over casual pull requests
+- Meaningful partnerships over casual pull requests

 ---

-## 🔐 Contribution Rules
+Contribution Rules

 Only **verified**, **invited** individuals or organizations with **written approval** may contribute.